I am a soldier, so that my son may be a farmer, so that his son may be an artist.

 Art became a celebratory looking glass into the human condition.

 As Marshall McLuhan noted, “The artist must ever play and experiment with new means of arranging experience, even though the majority of his audience may prefer to remain fixed in their old perceptual attitudes.”
 Art can be difficult.
 It can be challenging and as McLuhan also observed, it is a “distant early warning system that can always be relied on to tell the old culture what is beginning to happen.”

 Halls of fame, battles of the bands, and televised talent contests do not celebrate art.
-They are the often monetized, modern bread and circuses designed for mass consumption.
+They are often a monetized modern bread and circuses production designed for mass consumption and entertainment.
 Not that there is anything wrong with this so long as one maintains a realistic expectation of what these constructs are and what they are not.

 So Bon Jovi beat Radiohead in the Rock And Roll Hall of Fame’s 2017 annual fan vote.
 Is the outcome of this popularity vote really such a surprise?